03 Jul HOW TO GET OUT OF A CONTINGENCY AGREEMENT

 At the end of the day, if a contractor does not give a homeowner a written estimate with a clear and total dollar amount to be paid to them upon completion of the work, then the agreement is considered null and void and unenforceable in a Texas court of law.
 If you or anyone you know is working with a contractor under this type of agreement, you can cancel at any time without reason.

 The contractor and sales person were not only proven to be a non-legitimate contractors, but also middlemen who’s only goal was to take over the homeowners insurance claim, subcontract the work out to someone else and split the left over money for themselves.

 The young salesman that had originally knocked on the door later admitted to the judge that he knew nothing about installing a roof system, nor did the owner of the company.
 He had simply been hired and trained to seek out hail damages, knock on doors and convince homeowners to allow him to handle their insurance claim.

 For doing so, he and the company owner would split 50% of the profit out of the job.

 This money of course being taken out of the homeowners insurance money.
 He was on his 3rd day of work when all of this happened.

 No One Cares!

-Despite the judges warnings, the contractor was spotted 3 days later in the same neighborhood working under the same contingency agreements.
+Despite the judges warnings, fines and court costs, the contractor and the sales person were spotted 3 days later “in the same neighborhood” working under “the same contingency agreements”.

-The Johnsons simply represented a very small percentage of homeowners that were able to figure out that something wasn’t right, before it was too late.
+The Johnsons represent a very small percentage of homeowners who figure out that something just isn’t right, before its to late.

 Most homeowners simply do not know what to do after a hail storm and are being tricked into feeling as if they have no choice or need the contractors help with handling their claims.
 All Lies!
 They are simply giving away all of their insurance money to a middleman company who does not deserve it.